 Even though this site aims to cover the entire Arctic, the presented material concentrates on the European Arctic.
-Examples from the three archipelagoes that delineate the Barents Sea are used: Svalbard, Franz Josef Land and Novaya Zemlya.
-Of those three archipelagoes, by far the most detailed studies of invertebrate fauna are available for Svalbard.
+Examples from the three archipelagos that delineate the Barents Sea are used: Svalbard, Franz Josef Land and Novaya Zemlya.
+Of those three archipelagos, by far the most detailed studies of invertebrate fauna are available for Svalbard.
 Hence, the focus lies primarily there.
-Wherever possible, the less well described archipelagoes of Franz Josef Land and Novaya Zemlya are included.
+Wherever possible, the less well described archipelagos of Franz Josef Land and Novaya Zemlya are included.

-The three archipelagoes considered here share generally similar environmental characteristics hence comprising a natural geographic unit.
-This is a region of convergence for the Palaearctic and Nearctic biota re-colonising following the ice retreat that commenced approximately 26 000-15 000 YBP, reaching the most recent degalciated areas about 10,000 YBP (Brochmann et al., 2003; Alsos et al., 2007; Ávila-Jiménez & Coulson, 2011).
+The three archipelagos considered here share generally similar environmental characteristics hence comprising a natural geographic unit.
+This is a region of convergence for the Palaearctic and Nearctic biota recolonising following the ice retreat that commenced approximately 26,000-15,000 YBP, reaching the most recently deglaciated areas about 10,000 YBP (Brochmann et al., 2003; Alsos et al., 2007; Ávila-Jiménez & Coulson, 2011).

-Map of the focus area of this web site – Svalbard, Franz Josef Land, Novaya Zemlya – surrounding the Barents Sea.
-Map kindly provided by Malin Dase
+Map of Svalbard, Franz Josef Land, Novaya Zemlya and the surrounding Barents Sea.
+Map provided by Malin Dase

 Arctic climate and light climate

-Svalbard lies between 10° and 35° E and 74° and 81° N and consists of four main islands, Spitsbergen, Nordaustlandet, Edgeøya, Barentsøya, and the ‘outlier’, Bjørnøya (Bear Island).
-It covers an area of approximately 63,000 km2 of which 60% is permanently covered by ice and snow (Hisdal, 1985).
-The archipelago is under Norwegian sovereignity and governed under the terms of the “Svalbard Treaty” (Treaty of Spitsbergen, 1920; pdf can be found here).
+Svalbard lies between 10° and 35°E and 74° and 81°N and consists of four main islands: Spitsbergen, Nordaustlandet, Edgeøya, Barentsøya, and the ‘outlier’ Bjørnøya (Bear Island).
+It covers an area of approximately 63,000 km2, 60% of which is permanently covered by ice and snow (Hisdal, 1985).
+The archipelago is under Norwegian sovereignty and governed under the terms of the “Svalbard Treaty” (Treaty of Spitsbergen, 1920; pdf can be found here).

-In Svalbard the annual mean air temperature recorded at the official meteorological station at the airport in Longyearbyen in the west of the archipelago is -4.6 (mean summer temperature +5.2ºC), with 191 mm precipitation for the period 1981-2010 (Førland et al., 2011).
-Precipitation is particulary variable across this archipelago, decreasing rapidly from the west coast towards the interior.
+In Svalbard, the annual mean air temperature, recorded at the official meteorological station at the airport in Longyearbyen, in the west of the archipelago, is -4.6 ºC (mean summer temperature +5.2 ºC), with 191 mm precipitation from 1981-2010 (Førland et al., 2011).
+Precipitation is particularly variable across the archipelago, decreasing rapidly from the west coast towards the interior.

 Barentsburg and Isfjord Radio, approximately 50-80 km to the west of Longyearbyen and on the coast, receive 525 and 480 mm respectively per year (Norwegian Meteorological Institute, 2013).
 Air temperature is also heavily influenced by the surrounding ocean and in particular the dominant local current systems.
 To the west, a northwards branch of the North Atlantic Drift carries relatively warm water, approximately +3°C (Skogseth et al., 2005), past the archipelago.
 The east coast, however, is influenced by the cold water of the East Spitsbergen Current carrying polar water south at between 0.5° and -1.0°C (Skogseth et al., 2005).
 Hence air temperatures in the north and east of Svalbard are generally lower than in the west.
 Throughout the archipelago, soils may be snow-covered and frozen for at least nine months of the year (Coulson et al., 1995).

-Novaya Zemlya lies to the north of the Nenetsia Russian coast and includes two main islands separated by the Matochkin Shar strait and numerous lesser islands lying between 70° to 77°N and 51 to 69°E. The main island stretches almost 900 km along a north-east axis and is 145 km in its widest point (Aleksandrova, 1977).
+Novaya Zemlya lies to the north of the Nenetsia Russian coast and includes two main islands separated by the Matochkin Shar strait and numerous lesser islands laying between 70° to 77°N and 51 to 69°E. The main island stretches ~900 km along a north-east axis and is 145 km in its widest point (Aleksandrova, 1977).
 Novaya Zemlya extends over an area of 81,280 km2 of which 27% is permanently glaciated (Zeeberg, 2002).
-During the Cold War, this archipelago was used as a nuclear test site, resulting in a closed military region difficult for biologists to visit (Zeeberg and Forman, 2001).
+During the Cold War, this archipelago was used as a nuclear test site, and as a closed military region it was difficult for scientists to obtain access (Zeeberg and Forman, 2001).